-6.8 Costs Payable by Tenant at Start of Lease
+6.7 Costs Payable by Tenant at Start of Lease

-It is common practice to request a security deposit from a tenant at the start of a lease (see also 6.16 Forms of Security to Protect Against Failure of Tenant to Meet Obligations).
+It is common practice to request a security deposit from the tenant at the start of the lease (see also 6.15 Forms of Security to Protect Against Failure of Tenant to Meet Obligations).
 If the parties agree on a tenant fit-out, costs in that respect are payable by the tenant as well.

-6.9 Payment of Maintenance and Repair
+6.8 Payment of Maintenance and Repair

-Maintenance and repair costs for a building and its surroundings (landscaping) are generally paid by a landlord but reimbursed by the tenants via the service charges.
+Maintenance and repair costs are generally paid by the landlord but reimbursed by the tenants via the service charges.

-6.10 Payment of Utilities and Telecommunications
+6.9 Payment of Utilities and Telecommunications

-Costs for utilities are generally paid by a landlord but reimbursed by tenants via the service charges.
-Costs for telecommunications services are paid by tenants.
+Costs for utilities and telecommunications services are generally paid by the landlord but reimbursed by the tenants via the service charges.

-6.11 Insuring the Real Estate That is Subject to the Lease
+6.10 Insuring the Real Estate That is Subject to the Lease

-An owner must insure a building against damages caused to the property, such as fire or water damage.
+The owner must insure the building against damages caused to the property, such as fire or water damage.
 Insurance for environmental problems is, in general, not available.

-6.12 Restrictions on Use of Real Estate
+6.11 Restrictions on Use of Real Estate

-Parties may agree on a certain use of a premises.
-Often the usages which could adversely affect the real estate or other tenants are prohibited.
+The parties may agree on a certain use of the premises.
+Usually usages which could cause emissions are prohibited.
 Furthermore, the use of the buildings has to comply with the zoning regulations.